Reconstructing Multi-Scale Physical Fields from Extremely Sparse Measurements with an Autoencoder-Diffusion Cascade: Methods

-In practical engineering, sensors are often randomly placed, and many physical fields involve complex geometric boundaries, making field reconstruction from unstructured data challenging \cite{chai2020deep}.
-To address this, we adopt a neural operator-based functional autoencoder \cite{bunker2024autoencoders}, which enables coordinate-based input for neural networks\cite{regazzoni2024learning,krishnapriyan2023learning}.
-The functional autoencoder extracts latent features from unstructured data and robustly reconstruct the principal structure from random and sparse inputs.
+In practical engineering, sensors are often randomly placed (or some sensors are even movable), and many physical fields involve complex geometric boundaries, making field reconstruction from unstructured data challenging \cite{chai2020deep}.
+To address this, we adopt a neural operator-based functional autoencoder \cite{bunker2024autoencoders}, which enables coordinate-based input for neural networks \cite{regazzoni2024learning,krishnapriyan2023learning}.
+The functional autoencoder extracts latent features from unstructured data and robustly reconstructs a coarse-scale structural estimate from random and sparse inputs.

-We model the inverse mapping from sparse observations $\boldsymbol{y}$ to the principal structure $\boldsymbol{m}$ using a deterministic autoencoder rather than a probabilistic model (e.g., a variational autoencoder).
-This choice is justified by the low uncertainty inherent in reconstructing $\boldsymbol{m}$ from $\boldsymbol{y}$ due to: (1) the strong sparse prior of $\boldsymbol{m}$ constraining the solution space since large-scale patterns vary smoothly and can be represented with few basis functions; (2) average pooling operation in the autoencoder promoting invariant and robust feature learning; and (3) our masked training strategy explicitly enhancing model's robustness to noise and varying sensing patterns in $\boldsymbol{y}$.
-As a result, the posterior $p(\boldsymbol{m}|\boldsymbol{y})$ is highly concentrated, allowing us to approximate it as $p(\boldsymbol{m}|\boldsymbol{y}) \approx \delta(\boldsymbol{m} - \hat{\boldsymbol{m}}(\boldsymbol{y}))$, where $\delta(\cdot)$ is a Dirac delta function and $\hat{\boldsymbol{m}}(\boldsymbol{y})$ is the autoencoder output.
-This avoids instability from learning a full posterior variance, and still achieves accurate and robust reconstruction, as confirmed in our experiments.
+We model the inverse mapping from sparse observations $\boldsymbol{y}$ to the coarse-scale structure $\boldsymbol{m}$ using a deterministic autoencoder rather than a fully probabilistic coarse-level model (e.g., a variational autoencoder).
+The goal is not to claim that the true posterior $p(\boldsymbol{m}|\boldsymbol{y})$ is strictly deterministic, but to obtain a tractable point estimate of the coarse structural component that serves as a stable intermediate representation in the cascaded framework.
+Since coarse-scale patterns are smoother and have far fewer degrees of freedom than refined-scale fluctuations, such a point-estimate approximation is effective for providing a structural anchor.
+Accordingly, we write

+where $\delta(\cdot)$ is a Dirac delta function and $\hat{\boldsymbol{m}}(\boldsymbol{y})$ is the deterministic coarse-scale estimate produced by the autoencoder.
+This approximation is introduced for computational tractability, rather than to assert that all uncertainty in $p(\boldsymbol{m}|\boldsymbol{y})$ vanishes.
+The variability compressed by this point-estimate approximation is partially reintroduced later through mask-cascade training, while observation-dependent uncertainty is handled during sampling through observation-guided refinement.